-- One of the most well known bootcamps is General Assembly, which offers full-time, part-time, and 1-day courses on a variety of topics like UX design, software engineering, data science, digital marketing, product management, and more.
+- One of the most well known bootcamps is General Assembly.
+This offers full-time, part-time, and 1-day courses on a variety of topics like UX design, software engineering, data science, digital marketing, product management, and more.
 Read more about General Assembly in our review.

-- You can also check out GrowthX Academy, which is an online bootcamp that has courses in UX design, as well as growth marketing, and sales and business development.
+- You can also check out GrowthX Academy.
+This is an online bootcamp that has courses in UX design, as well as growth marketing, and sales and business development.
 Learn more about GrowthX Academy in our review.

-- Those interested in online bootcamps with tracks in product design can also consider enrolling in Skillcrush, Bloc, or Flatiron School.
+- Those interested in online bootcamps with tracks in product design can also consider enrolling in Skillcrush, Helio Training, V School, or Flatiron School.

-- Students can also consider Kenzie Academy, a full-time tech bootcamp that offers in-person and online courses in 2 tracks: UX design and front-end engineering & software engineering.
+- Students can also consider Kenzie Academy.
+A full-time tech bootcamp, Kenzie offers in-person and online courses in 2 tracks: UX design and front-end engineering & software engineering.
 Learn more about Kenzie Academy in our review.

 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft, which has tracks in product design, growth marketing, engineering, and sales.